-CFP Board Counsel has the authority to investigate commence an investigation into conduct by a Respondent.
-CFP Board and to make informal inquiries to a Respondent and other individuals or entities.
+Enforcement Counsel has the authority to commence an investigation into conduct by a Respondent and to make informal inquiries to a Respondent and other individuals or entities.

 - a.
 Informal Inquiry.
 When commencing an informal inquiry, Enforcement Counsel may seek information regarding potential misconduct from any individual or entity.
 Enforcement Counsel may use in an investigation any information obtained in an informal inquiry. - b.
 Investigation.
-When commencing an investigation, Enforcement Counsel must deliver to Respondent a written Notice of Investigation stating that Respondent is under investigation, identifying the general nature of the investigation, and providing Respondent the email address and mailing address to usemeans for delivery and filing in accordance with Article 16.of documents (provided that if no address and means are provided, then documents must be delivered by email to investigations@cfpboard.org).
-Respondent must deliver to CFP BoardEnforcement Counsel a document acknowledging receipt of the Notice of Investigation within 3014 calendar days from delivery to Respondent of the Notice of Investigation.
-If Respondent fails to deliver a timely acknowledgement of receipt, CFP Boardthen Enforcement Counsel must re-deliver the Notice of Investigation via certified mail, hand-delivery, or overnight mailany commercially available delivery service that provides a record of delivery using the mailing address Respondent provided to CFP Board, or such other address that CFP

-BoardEnforcement Counsel reasonably believes to be Respondent's current mailing address.
-If Respondent fails to deliver to CFP BoardEnforcement Counsel a document acknowledging receipt of the Notice of Investigation within 3014 calendar days of delivery of the second Notice of Investigation, then Respondent is in default, and CFP BoardEnforcement Counsel may take action in accordance with Article 4.1.2.
+When commencing an investigation, Enforcement Counsel must deliver to Respondent a written Notice of Investigation stating that Respondent is under investigation, identifying the general nature of the investigation, and providing Respondent the address and means for delivery and filing of documents (provided that if no address and means are provided, then documents must be delivered by email to investigations@cfpboard.org).
+Respondent must deliver to Enforcement Counsel a document acknowledging receipt of the Notice of Investigation within 14 calendar days from delivery to Respondent of the Notice of Investigation.
+If Respondent fails to deliver a timely acknowledgement of receipt, then Enforcement Counsel must re-deliver the Notice of Investigation via certified mail, hand-delivery, or any commercially available delivery service that provides a record of delivery using the mailing address Respondent provided to CFP Board, or such other address that Enforcement Counsel reasonably believes to be Respondent's current mailing address.
+If Respondent fails to deliver to Enforcement Counsel a document acknowledging receipt of the Notice of Investigation within 14 calendar days of delivery of the second Notice of Investigation, then Respondent is in default, and Enforcement Counsel may take action in accordance with Article 4.2.
 Upon 14 days advance notice to a Respondent, Enforcement Counsel may consolidate investigations against two or more Respondents that involve related facts.
 Upon motion, DEC Counsel may issue an Order severing a consolidated investigation at any time, for good cause shown.